anjo0803/schrankenwaerter/README.md

 	}
 }
 ```
-The "slot" field is optional: Within it, you may assign one of the EEPSaveSlots
+The "slot" field is optional: Within it, you may assign one of the EEPSaveData
-to the crossing.
-This will then be used to save the number of trains currently
+slots to the crossing.
+This will then be used to save the number of trains
-approaching the crossing, so that data isn't lost during reloads of the script
+currently approaching the crossing, so that data isn't lost during reloads of
-or your whole railway system.
-You are also free to choose the `ID` (e.g.
+the script or your whole railway system.
+You are also free to choose the `ID`
-`"crossing_example_st"` or just numerically `1`) or leave it out entirely, in
+(e.g. `"crossing_example_st"` or just numerically `1`) or leave it out
-which case Lua will automatically index it numerically.
+entirely, in which case Lua will automatically index it numerically.

 #### Commands
 Crossings are controlled by the Schrankenwaerter script via "commands".
 A list